Fusion-Power-Plant-Framework/bluemira/documentation/source/introduction.rst

     A Modeller will execute a reactor build workflow (created by a '`Reactor Designer`_'), to carry out studies on a reactor design.
 Modellers will need to know about the parameters of a design, and how to manipulate JSON files to modify those parameters.

   _`Reactor Designer`
     A Reactor Designer will use ``Bluemira`` as a framework to create a design for a reactor.
-To design a reactor the design workflow strategy needs to be considered and codified.
-Using Designer and Builder objects each component of the reactor can be created and collected into a full reactor design or used individually.
+    To design a reactor, the design workflow strategy needs to be considered and codified.
+    Using Designer and Builder objects, each component of the reactor can be created and collected into a full reactor design, or used individually.

   Developers
     A developer of ``Bluemira`` will need to understand the program to a much more detailed level than a reactor designer.
 They will be involved with adding new features to ``Bluemira`` as well as helping a Reactor Designer or a Modeller to add a new feature or customisation option.